LilGotit/StateVarianceDiabetes/README.md

 ## About The Project

-My initial idea sought to compare sugar and/or corn sales with diagnosed diabetes per state.
+My initial idea sought to compare sugar and/or corn sales with the number of diagnosed diabetics per state.

 After sifting through hundreds of APIs, I came to realize that such a call was a bit overambitious.
 However, I inevitably stumbled upon a way to preserve the spirit of the project: a lovely website with a multitude of legitimate healthcare and government resource datasets.

 Not only did I have solid population data, I also gained access to a Diabetes Prevalence statistic for individuals 20 and older.
 This gave me the ability to calculate an estimate from specific columns.

-Most importantly, I really wanted to grow in the visualization department.
+Most importantly, I sought growth in the visualization department, to create a more refined plot.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>